ATS Resume Keywords: How to Optimize Your CV for Applicant Tracking Systems

 Where to Place Keywords in Your CV

-Professional Summary: Include your most important two or three keywords in your professional summary to introduce your core competencies immediately and signal relevance from the first paragraph.
+Professional Summary: Include your most important two or three keywords to introduce your core competencies immediately and signal relevance from the first paragraph.

 Skills Section: This is the primary area ATS systems scan for keyword matching.
-List your technical and professional skills clearly, using the exact terminology from the job description.
+List your skills clearly, using the exact terminology from the job description.
 If the job listing says "project management," your CV should say "project management," not "managing projects."

 Work Experience: Embed keywords naturally into your achievement-based bullet points.
 For example: "Led cross-functional Agile development team using SCRUM methodology to deliver three product features ahead of schedule."

-Education and Certifications: Include the full name of any relevant degree, certification, or training program as it is formally known, along with the abbreviation.
-For example: "Certified Information Systems Security Professional (CISSP)" ensures the ATS matches both forms.
+Education and Certifications: Include the full name of any relevant degree, certification, or training program as it is formally known, along with the abbreviation where applicable.

 Industry-Specific Keyword Examples

-Software Engineering: JavaScript, React, Node.js, Python, REST APIs, microservices, CI/CD, Docker, Kubernetes, Git, Agile, code review, system design, TypeScript.
+Software Engineering: JavaScript, React, Node.js, Python, REST APIs, microservices, CI/CD, Docker, Kubernetes, Git, Agile, code review, system design, TypeScript, AWS.

-Data Analytics: SQL, Python, R, Tableau, Power BI, data visualization, ETL pipelines, A/B testing, statistical analysis, Excel (pivot tables, VLOOKUP), regression models, machine learning.
+Data Analytics: SQL, Python, R, Tableau, Power BI, data visualization, ETL pipelines, A/B testing, statistical analysis, Excel including pivot tables and VLOOKUP, regression models, machine learning.

 Project Management: PMP, Agile, Scrum, stakeholder management, risk management, budgeting, Gantt chart, PRINCE2, resource allocation, Jira, change management, milestone tracking.